 In the long-term, it affects your versatility, functionality, and, of course, your brand.
 In the short term it can certainly add/take away a lot of headaches.
 That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only a such thing as the right choice relative to your goals, experience, and circumstances.

-On the wide spectrum of website building solutions, Squarespace lives on the end that is all-inclusive and provides everything you need to get started and grow your website.
+On the wide spectrum of website building solutions, Wix lives on the website builder end that is all-inclusive.
+You build your site on their software with their tools.
+Your website lives on their servers.
+You can only access your site via Wix admin panel.
 It’s in contrast to solutions where you buy, install, and manage all the “pieces” of your website separately.

-Using Squarespace is sort of like leasing and customizing an apartment in a really classy development instead buying and owning your own house.
+Like other website builders, using Wix is sort of like leasing and customizing an apartment in a gated development instead buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

-Those options as a group compete with options like self-hosted WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.
+Those all-inclusive options as a group compete with options like self-hosted WordPress (which provides the free software to build a website that you own & control on your own hosting – see my WordPress setup guide) all the way to options like typing actual HTML code into a text file.
 Make sense?
-Awesome, let’s dive in to the Squarespace review.[Continue Reading]
+Awesome, let’s dive in to the Wix review.[Continue Reading]